By Dennis McGowan, HONK Technologies

 It’s been decades since gas was this cheap, so there’s never been a more affordable time to keep your tank full.
 A full tank is less likely to bring any sediment lying on the tank’s bottom into the engine, where it can clog.
 Also, while you’re at the gas station, it’s not a bad idea to pick up a bottle of additive to help ensure your lines and motor stay clear, especially if you don’t think you’ll be using it for a while.

 The importance of battery maintenance

-Issues with vehicle batteries are actually the primary reason most people will need to call for roadside assistance, such as Roadside Assistance Jacksonville FL, and especially if your vehicle is sitting idle, you’ll want to take measures to prevent battery drain so it will start when you finally are ready to drive somewhere.
+Issues with vehicle batteries are actually the primary reason most people will need to call for roadside assistance, such as Roadside Assistance Jacksonville & Roadside Assistance I-95, and especially if your vehicle is sitting idle, you’ll want to take measures to prevent battery drain so it will start when you finally are ready to drive somewhere.

 Start by unplugging any chargers you have in the cigarette lighter or, if you have a newer automobile, the USB port.
 If you’ve got an older vehicle, you may be able to disconnect the battery altogether (refer to your manual), but with a newer car, doing so might affect the calibration of computers, sensors and other systems.
 Here, think about investing in a trickle-type battery charger, which will continually charge the battery at roughly its rate of discharge.
 They cost about $100.
 Make sure to read the manual, because you can overcharge your battery over extended periods of time if you don’t pay attention.